PerrinRoot/EulersMethod/README.md

 # EulersMethod
-A python program that solves initial value differential equation problems using Euler's method.
+A program that solves initial value differential equations using Euler's method.